Kirsten Thompson, MPH

 - Organizational development

-- Translating research into improvements in health policies and outcomes
+- Translating research into health policies and outcomes

 - Johns Hopkins Bloomberg School of Public Health, Masters in Public Health